ManaswiniKundeti/Blockbuster/README.md

 <img src="/previews/Blockbuster.gif" align="right" width="32%"/>

 ## App Features
-- Movie rental collection: Users can view their favorite movies on the home page.
+- Movies Collection: Users can view all the movies that are available for rent on the home page.
-- Movie Details ⭐️: Users can view the movie details they are most interested.
+- Movie Details: On clicking on the movie, users can view the movie details in a separate page.
+- Add to cart: On viewing the details, the users can add the movie to their cart.
-- Cart: Users can add movies to their cart which can be viewed by clicking on the cart menu icon
+- View cart: Users can view their shopping cart items by clicking on the cart menu icon on the toolbar.

 ## Open-source libraries
 - Minimum SDK level 23